Making a Complaint

 The RDN’s new web portal is now available for submitting bylaw complaints.
 Simply click on this link, register, and submit your confidential complaint following the steps provided.
 You will receive an acknowledgement of your complaint within 5 business days.
-Click here to submit your complaint.
+Click here to submit your complaint with the Portal.

 Bylaw Services will receive complaints in the following manner: